zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/installation-overview.md

 Liferay offers several methods of installing Liferay Commerce.

+### Using a Docker Image

+The latest version Liferay Commerce is available as a docker image.
+See [Using Liferay Commerce Docker Image](./using-the-liferay-commerce-docker-image.md) for more information.

 ### Using a Bundle

-The latest version of Liferay Commerce (Open Source) is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
+The latest version of Liferay Commerce is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
 See [Using the Liferay Commerce Tomcat Bundle](./using-the-liferay-commerce-tomcat-bundle.md) for more information.

 ### Using an Existing Liferay DXP Installation